XSLiuLab/tumor-immunogenicity-score/README.md

 ## LICENSE

-Please note this work under __Apache License v2__ license, copyright belongs to Shixiang Wang and Xue-Song Liu, more detail please see [description of license](LICENSE).
+Code and documents of this work are made available for non commercial research purposes only under __Apache License v2__ license, more detail please see [description of license](LICENSE).
+However, the study has been applied for a national patent in China, notwithstanding any provision of the __Apache License v2__ License, the code/idea currently may not be used for commercial purposes without explicit written permission after contacting Xue-Song Liu <liuxs@shanghaitech.edu.cn> or Shixiang Wang <wangshx@shanghaitech.edu.cn>.

+***

+**Cancer Biology Group @ShanghaiTech**

+**Research group led by Xue-Song Liu in ShanghaiTech.
+University**